Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Equations

+For each pair of higher-order processes, the expressions for $d_n(t)$ include appropriate exponential terms such that the transformations lead to matrices containing only terms proportional to $\beta f(t)$ and $\delta$.

-\subsection{Extended Dressed Basis and its Consequence}
+\subsection{Extended dressed basis and its consequence}

-It is important to remember that the solution to the equations of motion requires solving the countably infinite number of equations denoted by Eq. (\ref{extended}) below.
-When the methods of approximation for the reduced 4-level problem no longer suffice, we shall find that Eq. (\ref{extended}) gives arbitrarily precise solutions provided the dimensionless detuning is not too small and the number of equations is sufficient.
-Where n is the even number of states included in the calculation, the coupling is given by
+Most solutions to the equations of motion are found solving the four truncated equations of motion shown by Eq. (\ref{dressed4}).
+When the methods of approximation for the reduced four-level problem no longer suffice, we find that Eq. (\ref{extended}) gives arbitrarily precise solutions to the equations of motion in the form of a set of countably infinite coupled differential equations: